Knowledge Base & Context Sources¶

 Attaching Documents to Scopes¶

-Higher priority documents appear earlier in the context.
+- Set a priority value — higher priority documents appear earlier in the context

 How Documents Appear in Context¶